International Student Application

 An international student is any citizen of a country other than the United States who needs a nonimmigrant visa to study at the university.

 The merits of each applicant are considered on a case-by-case basis with a special emphasis on the quality of the academic work.
-To qualify for admission into the academic program, students from countries where English is not the primary language must present an official TOEFL or IELTS score.
+To qualify for admission into the academic program, students must present an official TOEFL or IELTS score.

 The minimum required scores are: